As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 • an IPReg-accredited Postgraduate Intellectual Property Certificate course, currently provided by Bournemouth University, Brunel University and Queen Mary, University of London.

-This is followed by the Final Diploma examinations, which test your knowledge of intellectual property law, your skills in drafting and amending patent applications, and how well you assess a patent's validity.
+This is followed by the Final Diploma examinations, which test your knowledge of intellectual property law, your skills in drafting and amending patent applications, how well you assess a patent's validity, and issues of infringement of patents.

 For full details of how you'll be assessed, see IPReg - Admission to the Register.

 Most firms will also expect you to qualify as a European patent attorney.
 The European register is held by the EPO.
-To qualify as a European patent attorney, you'll need to complete three years' training under the supervision of a European patent attorney and take a pre-examination before taking the European Qualifying Examination.
+To qualify as a European patent attorney, you'll need to complete the European Qualifying Examination, which consists of five examination papers.
+You'll need to have done one year of professional activities under the supervision of a European patent attorney to take paper F (foundation), two years for papers M1 and M2, and three years for papers M3 and M4.
 You can then become a member of the Institute of Professional Representatives before the European Patent Office (EPI).

 In practice, it usually takes around four to six years to qualify as both a UK and European patent attorney.